brandur/sorg/content/articles/postgres-queues.md

 ## Building a test bench (#test-bench)

-We originally noticed this problem in production, but the first step for us to be able to check any potentials solutions is to be able to reliably reproduce it in a controlled environment.
+We originally noticed this problem in production, but the first step for us to be able to check any potential solutions is to be able to reliably reproduce it in a controlled environment.
 For this purpose, we wrote the [que-degradation-test](https://github.com/brandur/que-degradation-test), a simple program with three processes:

 * A job producer.
 * A job worker.